martl/cmanager/README.md

-# cmanager
+# Cache manager

-The cache manager (cmanager) is a Java based program which is able to manage GPX files and synchronize geocache logs from [Geocaching.com](https://geocaching.com) to [Opencaching.de](https://opencaching.de).
+The cache manager (cmanager) is a Java-based program which is able to manage GPX files and synchronize geocache logs from [Geocaching.com](https://geocaching.com) to [Opencaching.de](https://opencaching.de).
 It therefore loads a GPX file with the users cache founds (e.g. `myfounds.gpx`).
 After configuring an OKAPI token in the settings, the user is able to match his/her founds against caches listed on Opencaching.de.

 Further information in German: